-The carrying amount of the Company's notes payable and revolving credit facility approximate their fair value as the instruments' interest rates are variable and comparable to rates currently offered for similar debt instruments of comparable maturity.
 The fair value of the Company's long-term self-insurance accruals cannot be estimated as the Company cannot reasonably determine the timing of future payments.

-9. INCOME TAXES
+7. INCOME TAXES

 The Company is subject to taxation in the U.S. and various states and foreign jurisdictions.
-With few exceptions, as of March 31, 2016, the Company is no longer subject to state, local or foreign examinations by tax authorities for years before 2006, and the Company is no longer subject to U.S. federal income or payroll tax examinations for years before 2011.
-The Company's tax years 2007, 2008, 2009 and 2010 had been under audit by the Internal Revenue Service ("IRS") for several years and in 2014, the IRS issued the Company its Revenue Agent Report ("RAR") and an Employment Tax Examination Report ("ETER").
-The RAR proposed adjustments to the Company's taxable income for 2007-2010 and net operating loss carryforwards from 2005-2006, resulting from the proposed disallowance of certain per diems paid to the Company's healthcare professionals, and the ETER proposed assessments for additional payroll tax liabilities and penalties for 2009 and 2010 related to the Company's treatment of certain non-taxable per diem allowances and travel benefits.
+With few exceptions, as of March 31, 2017, the Company is no longer subject to state, local or foreign examinations by tax authorities for tax years before 2006, and the Company is no longer subject to U.S. federal income or payroll tax examinations for tax years before 2011.
+The Company's tax years 2007, 2008, 2009 and 2010 had been under audit by the Internal Revenue Service ("IRS") for several years and in 2014, the IRS issued the Company its Revenue Agent Report ("RAR") and an Employment Tax

+Examination Report ("ETER").
+The RAR proposed adjustments to the Company's taxable income for 2007-2010 and net operating loss carryforwards for 2005 and 2006, resulting from the proposed disallowance of certain per diems paid to the Company's healthcare professionals, and the ETER proposed assessments for additional payroll tax liabilities and penalties for tax years 2009 and 2010 related to the Company's treatment of certain non-taxable per diem allowances and travel benefits.
 The positions in the RAR and ETER were mutually exclusive, and contained multiple tax positions, some of which were contrary to each other.
 The Company filed a Protest Letter for both the RAR and ETER positions in 2014 and the Company received a final determination from the IRS in July 2015 on both the RAR adjustments and ETER assessments, effectively settling these audits with the IRS for \$7,200 (including interest) during the third quarter of 2015.
-As a result of the settlement, the Company recorded federal income tax benefits of approximately \$12,200 during the quarter ended September 30, 2015 and expects to record the state income tax benefits of approximately \$1,500 by fiscal year 2019, when the various state statutes are projected to lapse.
+As a result of the settlement, the Company recorded federal income tax benefits of approximately \$12,200 during the quarter ended September 30, 2015, state income tax benefits (net of federal tax impact) of \$568 for the year ended December 31, 2016, and expects to record state income tax benefits (net of federal tax impact) of approximately \$1,200 by fiscal year 2019, when the various state statutes are projected to lapse.